syncfusion-content/winui-docs/winui/Ribbon/RibbonCompactSizing.md

 ## Compact Sizing applied areas in Ribbon control

-When Compact styling is applied, elements such as buttons and other controls may be displayed at a smaller size, and layout elements such as height, width and spacing  may be rearranged to take up less space.
+When Compact styling is applied, elements such as buttons and other controls can be displayed at a smaller size, and layout elements such as height, width, and spacing can be rearranged to take up less space.

 * RibbonButton.
 * RibbonDropDownButton.